 Working closely with the Center, the Glen Echo Group created a day of panels and lightning talks featuring speakers from academia, the media, government and advocacy.
 In addition to the larger, public event, the Glen Echo Group worked with the Center to facilitate a separate, intimate dialogue among 34 students representing all 10 University of California campuses and the Center’s inaugural Fellowship class to discuss the current state of free expression and to explore ideas on what can be done to preserve and protect it in the future.

 Hosted at the University of California’s Washington Center in the heart of Washington, D.C. on what could not have been a more timely day considering the White House released an executive order on higher education that very afternoon, the conference effectively engaged press, policymakers, opinion-shapers and influential academics from across the country.
-Former Governor of Arizona, Department of Homeland Security Secretary and current UC President Janet Napolitano keynoted the event, moderated an all-female panel on the impact of the First Amendment and speech in the digital era as well as a one-on-one fireside chat with Assistant Attorney General for the Department of Justice’s Civil Rights Division Eric Dreiband. #SpeechMatters’ list of distinguished speakers included prominent journalists from NPR, The New York Times and The Washington Post, executives from Facebook and Twitter, advocacy group leaders from organizations like the Dangerous Speech Project and Feminist Majority Foundation along with influential academics representing UC Irvine, American University, UC Berkeley, University of Illinois at Urbana-Champaign, UCLA, Purdue University and UC Santa Barbara.
+The event was keynoted by former Governor of Arizona, Department of Homeland Security Secretary and then UC President Janet Napolitano and featured leading voices in the space including Assistant Attorney General for the Department of Justice’s Civil Rights Division Eric Dreiband. #SpeechMatters’ list of distinguished speakers included prominent journalists from NPR, The New York Times and The Washington Post, executives from Facebook and Twitter, advocacy group leaders from organizations like the Dangerous Speech Project and Feminist Majority Foundation along with influential academics representing UC Irvine, American University, UC Berkeley, University of Illinois at Urbana-Champaign, UCLA, Purdue University and UC Santa Barbara.